AneeshGidda/Store-Sales-Forecasting/README.md

 Our solution is built upon the N-BEATS architecture, a state-of-the-art deep learning model designed explicitly for time series forecasting.
 This architecture allows us to model intricate sales patterns, adapt to various store locations, and consider multiple product categories simultaneously.
 We've also implemented basic and naive models to establish performance benchmarks

 ## Dataset
-In this project, we aim to forecast sales for numerous product families available at Favorita stores across Ecuador.
-The dataset comprises the following files:
+In this project, our goal is to predict sales by harnessing a wealth of variables and information.
+The dataset encompasses the following files:

 - train.csv
 - oil.csv